rnestler/rnestler.github.io/content/articles/2022/2022-02-14_learning_ruby_part_1.md

 and especially Ruby on Rails.
 Or how a friend of mine put it after hearing about my idea:

-> Blogging about rails like it's 2009 😄.
+> Blogging about Rails like it's 2009 😄.
 >
 > [@dbrgn](https://blog.dbrgn.ch/about/) February, 2022